-Method All Lakes Degraded Lakes Non-Regulatory Methods Riparian Retirement (LM M1) ✓ ✓ Action Plans (RL M1) √ ✓ Review of Rules in the Rotorua Lakes section (RL M2) ✓ Education on nutrient management (IM M1, IM M3, IM M17) √ ✓ Best Nutrient Management Practices document (IM M17) ✓ ✓ Regional Council Environmental Programmes (IM M8) ✓ ✓ Ongoing monitoring and research (IM 15, RL M7, LM M26, LM M27, IM M18) √ √ Regulatory Methods Rules in Rotorua Lakes section ✓ (Rules for other lakes will be added via a plan change process) √ Other discharges in the catchment ✓ ✓
+Method All Lakes Degraded Lakes Non-Regulatory Methods Riparian Retirement (LM M1) ✓ ✓ Action Plans (RL M1) ✓ ✓ Review of Rules in the Rotorua Lakes section (RL M2) √ Education on nutrient management (IM M1, IM M3, IM M17) ✓ ✓ Best Nutrient Management Practices document (IM M17) ✓ √ Regional Council Environmental Programmes (IM M8) ✓ ✓ Ongoing monitoring and research (IM 15, RL M7, LM M26, LM M27, IM M18) ✓ ✓ Regulatory Methods Rules in RL Rotorua Lakes section ✓ (All lakes, excluding Lake Rotorua rules for other lakes will be added via a plan change process) √ Rules in LR Lake Rotorua Nutrient Management section Lake Rotorua groundwater catchment (as shown on Map LR 1) Other discharges in the catchment ✓ ✓

 Blue-green algae (cyanobacteria) are a group of bacteria, rather than true algae, that have acquired chlorophyll to capture light and behave like plants.
 Some cyanobacteria produce toxins that can cause a range of health problems, such as skin irritations, nervous system disorders, or cause liver problems, where people are exposed to acute or chronic toxicity levels.
 Surface blooms occur in the Rotorua Lakes when buoyant Anabaena or Microcystis species accumulate in surface water by using elevated light and nutrient to proliferate and form surface blooms.
 High numbers of blue-green algae can accumulate in bays due to wind drift where they can form surface scums.
 RL O2 and IM P1(c) are necessary to reduce the occurrence and intensity of cyanobacteria blooms in the Rotorua Lakes.
 Lowering the high levels of both nitrogen and phosphorus in the Rotorua Lakes is the key to reducing the frequency of such blooms.
 The possibility of solely targeting phosphorus to change the dominant algal species in a lake from blue-green to green has been raised.
 However, lake scientists have clearly stated that the high concentrations of nitrogen and phosphorus are the critical matters in the Rotorua Lakes, not just the N:P (Nitrogen to Phosphorus) ratio.
 Different algal species may utilise different nutrients at different times of the year, so reducing just one nutrient may do little more than change the dominant species.
-Implementation of RL O2 and IM P1(c) are linked to IM P1(a), RL M1, IM M21, and regulatory mechanisms in the Rotorua Lakes section.
+Implementation of RL O2 and IM P1(c) are linked to IM P1(a), RL M1, IM M21, and regulatory mechanisms in the RL Rotorua Lakes and LR Lake Rotorua Nutrient Management sections.
 Regular algal monitoring is carried out to help ensure that recreational users of the Rotorua Lakes receive adequate warning when the lakes are not safe for swimming, and other recreational activities.
 Health warnings are occasionally issued for lakes or bays alerting lake users of potential health risk from using water affected by high levels of cyanobacteria.
 Algal species and algal numbers (blooms) are monitored as part of the NERMN programme (refer to IM M15 and the Explanation/Principal Reasons for Integrated Management of Land and Water section in thins appendix).

 In relation to IM P1(a), the levels of nitrogen and phosphorus in lakes is managed to prevent a net increase in either nutrient.
 If nitrogen levels decrease, this will not allow for an allowable increase in phosphorus.
+Note: The LR Lake Rotorua Nutrient Management section contains policies, methods and rules which relate to the management of nitrogen and phosphorous in the Lake Rotorua groundwater catchment (see Map LR 1)